hozlucas28/Java-Movies-Practice-2023/README.md

     Check out the <a href="https://github.com/hozlucas28/Java-Movie-Catalog-Practice-2023/releases" target="_blank">latest release</a> and download the .jar executable file.
 That's all, now make double click on it to test the desktop app.
 </p>
 <p>
     If you want to download the source code clone the repository, install <a href="https://www.oracle.com/ar/java/technologies/downloads/" target="_blank">Java</a> and use <a href="https://www.eclipse.org/" target="_blank">Eclipse IDE</a>.
-That's all!
 Now open "Java-Movie-Catalog-Practice-2023" repository as project in the Eclipse IDE and press "Run" button to test your current java file.
 </p>

 <h2>